feinstaub/feinstaub.github.io/struct/struct-desktop-misc.md

 ![](img/plasma-flash-modal.png "Modal dialog should flash or similar when the gray dolphin window is clicked")

-Plasma [usability]: !
+WAIT KF5 / Plasma [usability]: !
 Plus/minus file selection "buttons" should have hover effect
 --------------------------------------------------------------------------------
 2014-09-20, WAIT for KF5, not reported yet, no existing bug searched yet